sensegrouppro/Security-System/README.md

 **Password and network security.** Every NVR and camera gets strong, unique passwords.
 We also configure the system on a dedicated VLAN (Virtual Local Area Network) where possible, isolating camera traffic from your main business network.
 This is standard cybersecurity practice for commercial surveillance systems.

----

 ## Step 7: Remote Access Setup

-[Add image: A business owner using a smartphone app to view live camera feeds from their Toronto commercial property while seated at a coffee shop]

 Remote access is one of the most practical features of a modern IP camera system.
 We configure this during installation so you can view live and recorded footage from your phone, tablet, or laptop — from anywhere.